Frequently Asked Questions

 Depending on your distribution Kazam might work.
 But there are many other good applications out there.

-Screencast programs for smartphones (RECOMMENDED!):
+Screencast programs for smartphones, iPads and other tablets (RECOMMENDED!):

 Some devices have integrated functionalities to record a video of your screen and there are many programs available.